-For as long as she was around, Diana wanted them to be 1000 percent sure that they were loved, but also didn't want them to have any illusions about their lives—or about life, in general.
+For as long as she was around, Diana wanted her sons to be 1,000 percent sure that they were loved, but she also didn't want them to have any illusions about their lives—or about life, in general.

 Diana explained that she had altered her approach to raising William, born second in line to the throne, "in a subtle way.
 People aren't aware of it, but I am.
 I would never rattle their cage, the monarchy, because when I think the mother-in-law has been doing it for 40 years who am I to come along and change it just like that?
 But through William learning what I do, and his father to a certain extent, he has got an insight into what's coming his way.
 He's not hidden upstairs with the governess."

-But, just as Diana did want, William and Harry are unprecedentedly out-there royals, in that they're traveling the world; devoting time and money to the sick, to children, to veterans, to the less fortunate, to protecting wildlife; speaking frankly about issues, such as depression, anxiety and grief, that can affect any family; and, not least, distinguishing themselves as doting husbands and fathers.
+But, just as Diana did want, William and Harry are leading unprecedented lives, in that they're traveling the world (in normal non-pandemic times); devoting time and money to the sick, to children, to veterans, to the less fortunate, to protecting wildlife; speaking frankly about issues, such as depression, anxiety and grief, that can affect any family; and, not least, distinguishing themselves as doting husbands and fathers.